BiRG/pyopls/README.md

 This implementation is partially based on [Paul Anderson's MATLAB implementation](https://github.com/Anderson-Lab/OPLS).
 ## Installation
-Install from this repository using `pip`:
+You can install from this repository using `pip`:
 ```
 pip install git+git://github.com/BiRG/pyopls.git
 ```